andrewdalpino/NoPE-GPT/README.md

 ## Suggested Pretraining Configurations

-Below is a table of some suggested pretraining configurations but feel free to experiment with settings on your own.
+Below is a table of some suggested model pretraining configurations but feel free to experiment with settings on your own.
 See the `model_sizing.ipynb` notebook to estimate the memory and compute requirements for your model configuration.

 | Name | Vocab.
 Size | Embedding Dim. | Attn.
 Heads | Layers | Parameters | Training Tokens |
 |---|---|---|---|---|---|---|